Gut Health After Antibiotics: Recovery Timeline & What Actually Helps (2026)

 • Ignoring worsening symptoms

-• Severe or persistent diarrhea
+• Persistent diarrhea

 • Blood in stool

-• Fever or abdominal pain
+• Severe abdominal pain

-• Symptoms lasting beyond several months
+• Symptoms lasting months

 Scroll to Top